ntu-hg2051/hw-1/README.md

 Open the `hw1.py` file in your text editor and change the `count_tokens()` function to return the number of space-separated tokens.
-Here is one solution (feel free to just copy it for this assignment):
+Here is one solution&mdash;feel free to just copy it for this
+assignment:

 ```python
 def count_tokens(string):